Professor Felix Bloch - First Fulbright Alumnus to have won a Nobel Prize

 Fulbright-Albright Anniversary Event

-Fulbright Israel is delighted to be co-hosting a special anniversary event with the W.F.
-Albright Institute of Archaeological Research.
-The event celebrates 70 years of Fulbright Israel, 125 years of the W.F.
+Fulbright Israel was delighted to co-host a special anniversary event with the W.F.
+Albright Institute of Archaeological Research in early February.
+The event celebrated 70 years of Fulbright Israel, 125 years of the W.F.
 Albright Institute of Archaeological Research, and 250 years of the United States of America.